vmware-tanzu/tanzu-dev-portal/content/languages/dotnet/index.md

     weight: 2
 ---

 .NET is a free, cross-platform, open source developer platform for building many different types of applications.
-Here Explore all angles of .NET, from how-to videos and blogs to quick starts and feature reviews, along with a [cookbook](/cookbooks/dotnet) full of helpful tips for developing enterprise solutions with both .NET and .NET Framework.
+Here explore all angles of .NET, from how-to videos and blogs to quick starts and feature reviews, along with a [cookbook](/cookbooks/dotnet) full of helpful tips for developing enterprise solutions with both .NET and .NET Framework.

 Check out our .NET-focused developer advocate [Layla's](/team/layla-porter) Twitch show, [.NET in the Wild](/tv/dotnet-wild)!